autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

 <br>

-A valid `next_ix` must have a valid previous proof:
+a valid `next_ix` must have a valid previous proof:
-- It can't be `None`, unless `next_ix == 0` (in this case, it must be `None`).
+- it can't be `None`, unless `next_ix == 0` (in this case, it must be `None`).
-- Its key must be smaller than the one at `next_ix`.
+- its key must be smaller than the one at `next_ix`.
-- The digest calculated with `root_from_path()` must match the ads commitment.
+- the digest calculated with `root_from_path()` must match the ads commitment.
-- Any proof outside of these assumptions is regarded as invalid.
+- any proof outside of these assumptions is regarded as invalid.

 <br>

 ##### 2. checking the next proof, `next`

-- If next proof is `None`:
+- if next proof is `None`:
-  - If the previous proof is also `None`, the store must be empty, and the commitment must be `empty_kv_hash()`.
+  - if the previous proof is also `None`, the store must be empty, and the commitment must be `empty_kv_hash()`.
-  - Otherwise, the path for the previous proof must be made of all-empty right siblings (by calculating it through `next_ix - 1`).
+  - otherwise, the path for the previous proof must be made of all-empty right siblings (by calculating it through `next_ix - 1`).
-- If next proof is a valid, not `None` proof, then its key must be larger than the previous item's key, and the reconstruction of the ads commitment must be correct.
+- if next proof is a valid, not `None` proof, then its key must be larger than the previous item's key, and the reconstruction of the ads commitment must be correct.
-- Any proof outside of these assumptions is regarded as invalid.
+- any proof outside of these assumptions is regarded as invalid.

 <br>